MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/considerations-for-receiving-query-notifications-using-the-sql-adapter.md

   |-------------------|------------|
   |John|0|

-   To receive notifications for the newly inserted record, the adapter client will set the **NotificatonStatement** binding property as:
+   To receive notifications for the newly inserted record, the adapter client will set the **NotificationStatement** binding property as:

   ```
   SELECT Employee_ID, Name FROM dbo.Employee WHERE Status=0